Sir Charles Knowles, 1st Baronet: Governor of Jamaica

-Knowles was briefly Member of Parliament for Gatton between 1749 and 1752, and in 1752 he was appointed Governor of Jamaica.
-In 1754, the Maroons of Crawford's Town rose up in revolt, and Knowles put down the rebellion, defeating and capturing its leader, Quao.
-The Maroon town, Charles Town, Jamaica took the first name of Knowles in gratitude for the governor's help in suppressing the revolt.
-Over his four-year period as governor he took steps to reform the legal system, and also moved the administrative capital from Spanish Town to Kingston, arguing that the latter was more defensible.
-His attempts to ensure the subordination of the Jamaican Assembly to the British government led to calls for his removal as governor, but his policies were subsequently upheld by the British government.
+Knowles' attempts to ensure the subordination of the Jamaican Assembly to the British government led to calls for his removal as governor, but his policies were subsequently upheld by the British government.
 The Assembly had the last word however, and Knowles resigned the governorship in January 1756 and returned to England.
 There was a lot of celebration in Jamaica, as the planters in the Assembly re-established Spanish Town as the capital of the island colony.
 He had been promoted to vice-admiral of the red on 4 February 1755.
 On his return from Jamaica, it was proposed to create him a Knight of the Bath, or raise him to an Irish Peerage, but he declined both these honours, though subsequently he accepted a baronetcy.

-In 1756 the Cuban governor extended an official invitation to him to pay a visit to Havana, the strongest naval and military Spanish base in the Caribbean and the Americas.
-The offer was accepted with pleasure, and he spent much of his time memorising the details of Havana’s defences.
-Later he had drawn up plans for the capture of The Havannah which he submitted to William Pitt, probably the same which he laid before the cabinet at the time of his resignation as Prime Minister.
-By 1761 he had shown his plans to the Duke of Cumberland who championed the idea and wrote to the military commander of the expedition, the earl of Albemarle “..I dread the loss of one single day at present and that not the less for Knowles’ company, who is here croaking every day at dinner.
-Any bystander would think me the projector and fitter out of the expedition...”
-On 13 August 1762 Havana formally surrendered.
+In 1756 the governor of Cuba Francisco Cajigal de la Vega officially invited Knowles to visit Havana, the strongest military base in Spanish America.
+Knowles accepted the offer with pleasure and spent much of the visit memorising details of Havana's defences.
+He subsequently drew up plans for the capture of Havana and submitted them to William Pitt the Elder, which the latter probably laid before the British cabinet at the time of his resignation as British Prime Minister.
+By 1761 Knowles had shown his plans to the Duke of Cumberland, who championed the idea and wrote to the commander of the British expedition against Cuba sent in 1762, the Earl of Albemarle: "I dread the loss of one single day at present and that not the less for Knowles’ company, who is here croaking every day at dinner.
+Any bystander would think me the projector and fitter out of the expedition".
+The expedition captured Havana in August 1762.
 Knowles successfully took the novelist, Tobias Smollett to court for libel, as the editor of The Critical Review, resulting in a fine and imprisonment for three months.